The Gunny Sack

 Drizzle the dough with olive oil and sprinkle with dried rosemary and sea salt.

-My family loves garlic and it would be a great addition to this recipe.
+My family loves garlic, which would be a great addition to this recipe.
 You could also use thyme, parsley, basil, black pepper, oregano, or minced onion.

 baked loaf of focaccia bread